AreaCodesReuploader/Area-Codes-Archive/README.md

     └── README.md
 ```

 This is a planned structure.
-Empty folders do not need to be created until files are ready to be added.
+Empty folders do not need to be created before files are ready to be added.

-## Saved Chapters
+## Saved HTML Pages

 The `Saved Chapters (HTML)/` directory contains locally saved Wattpad pages.

-Whenever an HTML download has an associated `_files` folder, the HTML file and companion folder should remain together.
+Whenever an HTML file has an associated `_files` folder, the HTML file and companion folder should remain together.

 Example: